-If you wish to speak to a confidential employee who does not have this reporting responsibility, you can contact Counseling Services at counselingservices@pointloma.edu or find a list of campus pastors at pointloma.edu/title-ix.
+If you wish to speak to a confidential employee who does not have this reporting responsibility, you can contact Counseling Services at counselingservices@pointloma.edu or find a list of campus pastors via our Sexual Harassment and Discrimination Policy.

-If you (or someone you know) have experienced other forms of discrimination or bias, you can find more information on reporting and resources at www.pointloma.edu/bias
+If you (or someone you know) have experienced other forms of discrimination or bias, you can find more information on reporting and resources via our Nondiscrimination and Anti-harassment Policy.